wetryingtodorock/getblock-docs/en/rpc-service/ont/json-rpc/ont_sendrawtransaction.md

 ---
-title: ont:sendrawtransaction \[POST\]
+title: sendrawtransaction - Ontology
-description: Transmit a transaction to the network.The result field contains the transaction hash.
+description: Example code for the sendrawtransaction json-rpc method. Сomplete guide on how to use sendrawtransaction json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters